m4nbat/SecBlogs/command_and_control_OffensiveNotion.md

 ![image](https://user-images.githubusercontent.com/16122365/235883605-33e05857-61b2-4f7b-add9-9a3b58317c28.png)

-# Testing the C2 Server
+# Testing the C2 Server - Initial Access

+For the purposes of the blog I will not be delivering the payload but you can assume that any common initial access vector can be used and then the agent itself can be downloaded as a subsequent stage malware as is common with many intrusions.

 1. Download the agent from the releases section of the Offensive Notion GitHub: https://github.com/mttaggart/OffensiveNotion/releases.
 For the test we will use the Windows debug agent to keep things simple.